 EBITDAC - is a non-GAAP measure that has been reconciled to net income for the financial periods, being the most directly comparable measure calculated in accordance with IFRS.
 EBITDAC is defined as net income before interest, taxes, depreciation and amortization, finance costs, other income (loss), stock-based compensation, and impairment of goodwill, which are not reflective of underlying operations.
-EBITDAC includes government relief subsidies received to help mitigate the impact of the COVID-19 pandemic.
 EBITDAC is a metric used to assess the financial performance of an entity's operations.
 Management believes that this metric provides an indication of the results generated by the Company's business activities prior to how these activities are financed, how the Company is taxed in various jurisdictions, and how the results are impacted by foreign exchange and non-cash charges.
 This non-GAAP financial measure is also used by Management as a key performance metric supporting decision making and assessing divisional results.